Settrem/iv1350.POS/README.md

 ## 📌 Overview

 The POS system, also known as `CashierSystem`, is a simplified simulation of a real-world point of sale used by retail businesses.
-The system handles sale transactions, item registration, payment processing, and receipt generation, designed with clean object-oriented principles such as encapsulation, abstraction, and separation of concerns.
+The system handles sale transactions, item registration, payment processing, and receipt generation, designed with object-oriented principles such as encapsulation, high cohesion and low coupling.

 ## 🎯 Objectives